Njord-The-Autonomous-Ship-Challenge/joy_ctrl/README.md

 # joy_ctrl
-An easy way to setup a joystick connection between the virtual machine with ROS and the host with Unity.
+This is a way to use ROS to drive the Njordvessel with a joystick.
+The node is working on joy_node from the ROS enviroment.

 ```
 cd catkin_ws/src